MainulDip/AndroidDevStudy/JetpackCompose/Compose-2-Style-Animation-Theming.md

         // note: extended is coming form parent (hoisted) state
         // Toggle the visibility of the content with animation.
-        AnimatedVisibility (extended) { // just changing if (Boolean) to AnimatedVisibility (Boolean) will make the view animate
+        AnimatedVisibility (extended) { // just changing if (Boolean) to AnimatedVisibility (Boolean) will make the view revealing animate
             Text(
                 text = stringResource(R.string.edit),
                 modifier = Modifier